 - Avoiding transfers or security interests.

 Your trustee also has the duty to object to your discharge of debts if he or she feels that you are not entitled to dissolve a particular debt under the law.
 Your trustee does not work on his or her own, either.
-The trustee will be directly supervised by the Office of the United States Trustee – which is a division of the Department of Justice.
-Trustees will have their own supervisors to report to and other reports be to issued, and they will work in accordance to all applicable state laws.
+The trustee will be directly supervised by the Office of the United States Trustee, a division of the Department of Justice.
+Trustees will have their own supervisors to whom they report.

 Are You Considering Bankruptcy?
 Contact a Bankruptcy Attorney Right Away